ValleyBell/SMPSPlay/Readme.txt

 Features
 --------
-- accurate playback of MegaDrive SMPS files (maybe not 100% accurate for a few special driver variations, but the differences should be inaudible)
+- accurate playback of SMPS files used in MegaDrive and Master System games (maybe not 100% accurate for a few special driver variations, but the differences should be inaudible)
 - fully customizable SMPS commands and drums
 - many SMPS driver settings, incl.
 FM/PSG frequencies and modulation/volume envelope commands
 - separate SMPS settings for every file extention